Plans and priorities

 Mexico and the United States

 Canada is committed to clean energy collaboration with our North American neighbours:

 - From 2016-2018, a series of trilateral CCUS workshops were held between Canada, Mexico, and the U.S. to enhance North American collaboration in this technology area.

 - In February 2017, Canada’s Prime Minister and the President of the United States issued a joint statement noting close cooperation in the area of clean energy innovation.

 - In February 2016, NRCan, the United States Department of Energy and Mexico’s Secretaría de Energía signed a Memorandum of Understanding Concerning Climate Change and Energy Collaboration.
 The three Parties are engaging in discussions on developing a new North American energy action plan.

 - In December 2017, NRCan and the Chinese National Energy Administration established the Ministerial Dialogue on Clean Energy.

-- In June 2017, NRCan renewed its agreement with the Chinese Academy of Science for Cooperation in the Sustainable Development of Natural Resources, and an Action Plan is being undertaken.
+- In June 2017, NRCan renewed its agreement with the Chinese Academy of Science for Cooperation in the Sustainable Development of Natural Resources.

-- In June 2017, NRCan also renewed its Memorandum of Understanding with the Chinese Ministry of Housing and Urban-Rural Development Concerning Cooperation in the Technology of Development of Eco-Cities, and an Action Plan is being implemented.
+- In June 2017, NRCan also renewed its Memorandum of Understanding with the Chinese Ministry of Housing and Urban-Rural Development Concerning Cooperation in the Technology of Development of Eco-Cities.

 - In February 2016, the Joint Declaration on Canada-China Clean Technology Cooperation was signed in Ottawa, between NRCan; Innovation, Science and Economic Development Canada; and the Chinese Ministry of Science and Technology.